Trust-KP/TRUST/Framework/WhatIf/Whatif-Number-Distinction-RH.md

 # What If Number Is Just a Unit?
 ## A Formalisation of Distinction Applied to Discrete Existence: Structural Impact on the Riemann Hypothesis

-**Citation:** Gew, Kok Pian (2026). *What If Number Is Just a Unit?
-A Formalisation of Distinction Applied to Discrete Existence: Structural Impact on the Riemann Hypothesis* (v1.0).
-KP What If Series.

-Kok Pian Gew: Conceptualization, Methodology, Validation, Investigation Claude Sonnet 4.6: initial Original Draft, Formatting, Organization Deepseek expanded on 9.1 Principle of Minimal Necessary Symmetry ChatGPT expanded on 1.4, 2.2b,4.5,6.2, 6.2c, 9.1 9.2, and 9.4,

 ---

 ## Abstract